aviart/gd-star-rating/branches/1.8/readme.txt

 = Both stars and thumbs rating block are showing on pages. = You need to disable auto insertion of the rating type you don't want to use.
 Both are controlled by the options on the Settings panel.
 For post/page stars use Posts & Pages tab and 5 auto insert checkboxes, for comments use Comments tab and 3 auto insert checkboxes.
 To control thumb ratings auto insertion, use Thumbs Up/Down tab, and you save auto insert options for posts and pages, and at the bottom for comments.
 Disable what you don't want to use.

+= Plugin displays in the post content weird string that includes post title and rating.
+What is that? = Most likely it is Google Rich Snippet.
+More info on that: http://dv4p.com/wh.
+To disable it, hide it or set it differently use tab Special on the Settings panel.

 = How to change the elements displayed by the plugin in widget, rating blocks and other rendering elements? = All rendering is controlled by the T2 templates system.
 To change the rendering output you need to make your own templates and change what they display.